aliengoo/bmean/README.md

 ## Philosophy

-To get a working application running in under two minutes.
+To get a MEAN application running in under two minutes.

 * Clone
 * ```npm install```